status-im/nimbus-eth2/docs/src/faq.md

 1. A special smart contract named **_deposit contract_** is deployed on the original Ethereum blockchain.
 Note that in this case, the new beacon chain and the original blockchain co-exists.
 2. To "register" as a validator, you have to first deposit **_32 Ether_** from your account to this smart contract.
 3. Run the beacon node and wait for the network to sync before your validator is activated.
 4. That's all!
-Remember to stay connected to the network, or you may lose your deposit. :P
+Remember to stay connected to the network, or you may lose some of your deposit, as punishment, depending on how long you're offline. :P

 ## 4. What is Nimbus?

 In a sentence, Nimbus is an Ethereum 1.0 & 2.0 Client for Resource-Restricted Devices.

 It is open sourced at [github.com/status-im/nimbus](github.com/status-im/nimbus).
 Development progress and updates can be viewed at the [Nimbus blog](https://our.status.im/tag/nimbus/).

-## 5. Why should you choose Nimbus?